Thich Nhat Hanh:

 Thay has written about how people spend much of their lives worrying about getting ill, ageing and losing the things they treasure most, despite the obvious fact that one day they will have to let them all go.
 When we understand that we are more than our physical bodies, that we didn't come from nothingness and will not disappear into nothingness, we are liberated from fear.
 Fearlessness is not only possible but the ultimate joy.
 Speaking at his modest home in Plum Village monastery near Bordeaux, he states:

-"Our perception of time may help," "For us it is very alarming and urgent, but for Mother Earth, if she suffers she knows she has the power to heal herself even if it takes 100m years.
+"For us it is very alarming and urgent, but for Mother Earth, if she suffers she knows she has the power to heal herself even if it takes 100m years.
 We think our time on Earth is only 100 years, which is why we are impatient.
 The collective karma and ignorance of our race, the collective anger and violence will lead to our destruction and we have to learn to accept that.

 And maybe Mother Earth will produce a great being sometime in the next decade ...
 We don't know and we cannot predict.
 Mother Earth is very talented.
 She has produced Buddhas, bodhisattvas, great beings.
 So take refuge in Mother Earth and surrender to her and ask her to heal us, to help us.
 And we have to accept that the worst can happen; that most of us will die as a species and many other species will die also and Mother Earth will be capable after maybe a few million years to bring us out again and this time wiser."